danfischer87/gitclock/README.md

 gitclock
 ========

-A git inspired clock in using html5 canvas.
+A git inspired clock using html5 canvas.